John Gribbel: Marriage

 W.G.
 Gribbel had previously been in trouble with the law in 1905, when he was twenty-four and a student in the engineering department at the University of Pennsylvania.
 He was arraigned in the West Side Court, New York, on charges that he had attempted suicide after having appeared in the Astor Hotel under the influence of an unidentified drug.
 Griffin had been taken to the Roosevelt Hospital in a stupor.
 His parents were travelling in Mexico at the time and Robert Haines, who served as the family butler at their palatial estate in Wyncote, PA, was present in court when he was arraigned.
 Griffin denied that he had attempted suicide, claiming that he had taken the drug "to sleep", and was discharged by the magistrate in the care of Haines.

+John Gribbel died on August 25, 1936, and was interred in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.